solo-io/gloo/docs/content/installation/advanced_configuration/node_port.md

 ---

-## How to use Gloo with NodePort?
+## How to use Gloo Edge with NodePort?

-In Gloo, the service that's responsible for ingress traffic is called `gateway-proxy`.
-To use Gloo with NodePort we simply need to configure the `gateway-proxy` Kubernetes service to use NodePort.
+In Gloo Edge, the service that's responsible for ingress traffic is called `gateway-proxy`.
+To use Gloo Edge with NodePort we simply need to configure the `gateway-proxy` Kubernetes service to use NodePort.
 For example, when installing with Helm, use the following command:

 ```
 helm install gloo/gloo --namespace gloo-system --set gatewayProxies.gatewayProxy.service.type=NodePort